Chinese Electric Vehicle - Marketshare & Statistics

 The Chinese EV Revolution

-It wasn’t too long ago that Chinese car brands were barely registered outside their home market.
+It wasn’t too long ago that Chinese car brands barely registered outside their home market.
 Early attempts to go global were met with scepticism, often dismissed as copycats or, at best, cheap alternatives to Western and Japanese automakers.

 Led by brands like BYD, NIO, and XPeng, Chinese EVs have surged from relative obscurity to dominate the global stage.
 China is now the world's largest EV producer and exporter, with homegrown brands outselling legacy giants in key markets and forcing those brands to rethink their strategies.